jguthrie100/jingle-demo/README.md

 Pull the git repo, and then in the root directory run `mvn package`, followed by `java -jar target/demo-0.0.1-SNAPSHOT.jar`

 # How to use

+Point a REST client to the base url: `https://localhost:8443` and use the following end points.

 ___POST /signup___ - requires 'username', 'firstname, 'lastname', 'email' and 'password' - returns new user.)

 ___POST /login___ - requires 'username' and 'password' - returns authentication key.